 Emergency room doctor receiving first dose of COVID-19 vaccine.

-Can the vaccine give you
+Can the vaccine give you the virus?

 It is possible for someone to be infected with COVID-19 prior to receiving the vaccine and thus they would be contagious as any other person infected with COVID-19 and could still test positive on a COVID-19 diagnostic PCR, or rapid test.
 An uninfected vaccine recipient however would not test positive on a PCR or rapid test but could test positive on an antibody-based test.